How to Use Sea Moss: Dosage, Recipes & Daily Routine

 Hair & scalp treatment

 Mix 2 tablespoons of sea moss gel with a small amount of conditioner or coconut oil.
 Apply to scalp and hair, leave for 20–30 minutes, then rinse thoroughly.
-Use once or twice weekly as needed.

 Storage Guide & Shelf Life